 Slowly lower yourself downwards in front of the chair using a smooth movement.
 Lift yourself back upwards again by slowing bending, then straightening your elbows.

 Do three sets of 12 to 15 reps.

 Shadowboxing is another one of the best arm toning exercises for women because it also provides full-body toning and cardio.
 You can stand in front of a mirror, place a light behind you so you can see your shadow on the wall, or just stand and box freestyle.

 To start, assume a boxer’s stance with your legs slightly bent and your arms raised, your hands curled into fists.

 After setting a timer, begin punching the air, keeping tension in your arms, abs, and legs at all times.
 The contraction provides the resistance that makes shadow boxing one of the most effective arm exercises for women without weights.

 Continue for 2 to 3 minutes, alternating your leading arm every 20 or 30 seconds.

-Final Words on the Best Arm Workouts for Women
+Final Thoughts on the Best Arm Workouts for Women

 Something you should not overlook in your quest for better-looking arms is the importance of diet.
 By following a healthy, low-fat diet and controlling your meal portion size, you will lower your body fat.
 With less body fat, muscles formed through exercise will not be concealed beneath a layer of fat.

 The exercises above are some of the best and most effective arm workouts for women that you will find.
-Whichever exercises you choose to do, try to make sure they work all the major areas of the arm including the biceps, triceps, deltoids, and the entire shoulder area.
+Whichever exercises you choose to do, be sure to target all of the arm’s muscles, including the biceps, triceps, deltoids, and the entire shoulder area.
 Working out this way will result in a balanced and aesthetically pleasing look.